Clara De Hirsch Home for Working Girls

 Directors of the Clara de Hirsch Home provided their young, largely immigrant charges with comfortable lodging, vocational training, and social activities.
 Their mission, as they saw it, was to “improve [the girls’] mental, moral and physical condition, and train them for self-support.”

 Sommerfeld was involved in every aspect of the home’s program, and took a personal interest in its residents and staff members.
-As Sarah Straus wrote of her in the home’s annual report of 1901, Sommerfeld took responsibility for “the moral and material welfare of the girls under her charge [and] by her rare judgment and tact she wins their respect, love and confidence.”
+As Sarah Straus, another of the home’s founders, wrote of Sommerfeld in the home’s annual report of 1901, she took responsibility for “the moral and material welfare of the girls under her charge [and] by her rare judgment and tact she wins their respect, love and confidence.”
 And, as Straus added in 1905, Sommerfeld “is wont to be considered a personal friend of each girl who has lived in the home.”

 Girls were referred to the home by various individuals and groups, both Jewish and non-Jewish.
 Among these were the National Conference of Jewish Charities, synagogue sisterhoods, the Hebrew Orphan Asylum, the Hebrew Sheltering Guardian Society, the National Council of Jewish Women, Educational Alliance, Charity Organization Society, the New York City Department of Charities and Board of Education, and the settlement houses.
-In many cases, the referring organization, or the home itself, provided scholarships to cover the girls’ tuition and living expenses (amounting to three dollars a week for each).
-The home opened with accommodations for thirteen girls; by 1912–1913, over 140 girls lived at the home, more than seventy of whom were trainees.
+In many cases, the referring organization, or the home itself, provided scholarships to cover the girls’ tuition and living expenses (amounting to $3 per week for each).
+The home opened with accommodations for thirteen girls; by 1912–1913, over 140 girls lived at the home, more than 70 of whom were trainees.

 In addition to formal education and vocational training, young residents participated in a variety of social and cultural activities.
 They could choose from several literary and social clubs (including cooking, millinery, “physical culture,” English, and German) and enjoyed musical and dramatic performances (particularly an annual minstrel show performed by the girls themselves).
 The young women had access to a library, evening lectures on a wide array of topics, and weekly teas, when the superintendent read aloud to the boarders while they sewed.
 The girls especially looked forward to frequent outings to museums, concerts, the theater, and parks.
 During the summer months, they were treated to boat trips, campfires, and picnics, and were sent to various camps, including the home’s own Welcome House Vacation Home in Long Branch, New Jersey, which provided rest and recreation to girls in need of gaining weight and restoring their health.
 On Sunday evenings, residents were encouraged to invite male visitors to join them in social dancing; as a result, according to the home’s 1909–1910 annual report, “the ‘dance hall,’ with its attendant evils, has no attraction for them.”